The Doctor: Oh, that's just what I need. Don't you dare make this place domestic.

 The Doctor: I am a doctor!

 Jackie: Prove it!
-Stitch this, mate! (strikes him hard across the face with her palm)
+Stitch this, mate! [slaps him hard across the face]

-- Board to Death: The aliens posing as Joseph Green, Margaret Blaine and Oliver Charles (later General Asquith) conveniently discuss their plan in the room where Harriet Jones (MP, Flydale North) is hiding.
+- Board to Death: The aliens posing as Joseph Green, Margaret Blaine and Oliver Charles (later General Asquith) conveniently discuss their plan in the Cabinet room while Harriet Jones (MP, Flydale North) is hiding in the closet.
+Harriet gets to see them murder Asquith.

 - Chekhov's Gun: The flatulence produced by the Slitheen.